mmomtchev/velitherm/README.md

 ## pressureFromStandardAltitude

-Pressure from altitude using the barometric formula and ICAO's definition of standard atmosphere
+Pressure from altitude using the barometric formula and ICAO's definition of standard atmosphere.

+This is a very rough approximation that is an ICAO standard.
+It is used when calculating QNH.
+It does not take into account the pressure and temperature of the day.

 ### Parameters